 Dante Alighieri

-Dante is known for establishing the use of the vernacular in literature at a time when most poetry was written in Latin, which was accessible only to educated readers.
-His ''De vulgari eloquentia'' (''On Eloquence in the Vernacular'') was one of the first scholarly defenses of the vernacular.
+Dante chose to write in the vernacular, specifically, his own Tuscan dialect, at a time when much literature was still written in Latin, which was accessible only to educated readers, and many of his fellow Italian poets wrote in French or Provençal.
+His '''' (''On Eloquence in the Vernacular'') was one of the first scholarly defenses of the vernacular.
 His use of the Florentine dialect for works such as ''The New Life'' (1295) and ''Divine Comedy'' helped establish the modern-day standardized Italian language.
-By writing his poem in the Italian vernacular rather than in Latin, Dante influenced the course of literary development, making Italian the literary language in western Europe for several centuries.
 His work set a precedent that important Italian writers such as Petrarch and Boccaccio would later follow.

 Dante was instrumental in establishing the literature of Italy, and is considered to be among the country's national poets and the Western world's greatest literary icons.
 His depictions of Hell, Purgatory, and Heaven provided inspiration for the larger body of Western art and literature.
 He influenced English writers such as Geoffrey Chaucer, John Milton, and Alfred Tennyson, among many others.
 In addition, the first use of the interlocking three-line rhyme scheme, or the ''terza rima'', is attributed to him.
 He is described as the "father" of the Italian language, and in Italy he is often referred to as '''' ("the Supreme Poet").
 Dante, Petrarch, and Boccaccio are also called the ("three crowns") of Italian literature.
 Provided by Wikipedia